chigkim/VOLlama/README.md

 docker run -d -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama
 ```

-To download a model, execute the command below, replacing `openhermes` with a [different model](https://ollama.ai/library) as needed:
+You need to download nomic-embed-text for embedding as well as a model to generate text.
+Execute the command below, replacing `openhermes` with a [different model](https://ollama.ai/library) as needed:
 ```
-docker exec ollama ollama pull openhermes
+docker exec ollama ollama pull nomic-embed-text docker exec ollama ollama pull openhermes
 ```